danielpkhalil/CS156b/README.md

 # Chest X-Ray classification (CS156b)
-This repository contains PyTorch implementations of a several different classifiers for chest X-ray images, based on the multi-class and multi-label CheXpert dataset.
+This repository contains PyTorch implementations of several different classifiers for chest X-ray images, based on the multi-class and multi-label CheXpert dataset.

 ## Overview